MaRtin322s/healthy-food-app/client/README.md

 - Catalog Products
 - The ProductsCatalog component is a functional component that displays a catalog of products.
 It uses the useState, useContext, and useEffect hooks to manage state and fetch data.
 It also uses the PublicContext to access the getAllProducts function.
 The component displays a spinner while fetching data and renders a list of product items once the data is received.
 If there are no products, it displays a message.
 The component also includes links to switch between the products and recipes catalogs.

+# Create components for Products/Recipes
+- Create Recipes
+- The code is a React functional component that creates a form for users to input recipe information.
+It uses React hooks such as useContext, useNavigate, and useReducer to manage the state of the form data.
+The component also validates user input before submitting the form and sends the data to a backend service via an API.
+The code also includes basic HTML structure, CSS classes, and inline styles for styling the form.

+- Create Products
+- This code is a React functional component called "CreateProduct", which creates a form for users to input information about a product, such as its title, type, image URL, nutrition information, and description.
+When the form is submitted, the data is sent to a server using a service, and the user is redirected to the catalog of products page.
+The component uses several React hooks, including useState, useReducer, useCallback, useContext, and useNavigate, and it also imports a CSS module and an image.

+# Delete components for Products/Recipes
+- Delete Products
+-This is a React component called "Delete".
+It takes in some props, including closeHandler, title, type, deleteHandler, and _id.
+It uses the useContext hook to get the user's access token from AuthContext.
+It returns a JSX element with a modal that asks the user to confirm the deletion of an item, along with buttons to confirm or cancel the deletion.

+- Delete Recipes
+- This is a React functional component that renders a confirmation modal dialog for deleting an item.
+It receives several props including a close handler, title, type, delete handler, and item id.
+It also accesses the user object from the AuthContext.
+The component returns a backdrop and a modal container with a title, message, and two buttons to confirm or cancel the delete action.
+The confirm button triggers the delete handler passing the item id and the user access token.

+# Edit components for Products/Recipes
+- Edit Products
+-

+- Edit Recipes
+-

+# Details components for Products/Recipes
+- Details Products
+- Details Recipes

+# Password Reset